 “Industry is at the heart of Europe and indispensable for finding solutions to the challenges of our society, today and in the future.
 Europe needs industry and industry needs Europe.
 We must tap into the full potential of the Single Market, its 500 million consumers and its 20 million entrepreneurs.”

 Vice President Antonio Tajani

 In this era of intensifying globalisation, the concept of national sectors and industries is obsolete.
 Coordinated European policy responses are needed.
 Europe also needs an approach that looks at the whole value chain, from infrastructure and raw materials to after-sales service.
-Promoting the creation and growth of small and medium-sized enterprises has to be at the core of EU industrial policy.
 Moreover, the transition to a sustainable economy has to be seized as an opportunity to strengthen competitiveness.
-Only a European Industrial Policy targeting competitiveness and sustainability can muster the critical mass of change and coordination needed for success.
 There will be no sustainability without competitiveness, and there will be no long-lasting competitiveness without sustainability.
 And there will be none of them without a quantum leap in innovation!

 Related policy areas